camj2/server/README.md

 Very powerful when used in conjunction with `rsync`:

 ```
-rsync -aAX ~/ laptop:~/ # push files from computer to laptop
+rsync -aAXH --delete ~/ laptop:~/ # push files from computer to laptop
 ```

 ### Unbound